emmatebibyte/hopper/README.md

 ## Common OPTIONS:

 `-d`, `--dir[=FILE]`

-    Specifies the path for the hopfile being utilized
+&emsp;Specifies the path for the hopfile being utilized

 `-f`, `--filename=[FILE]`

-    Saves to a specific file name.
+&emsp;Saves to a specific file name.

 `-m`, `--mc-version[=VERSION]`

-    Specifies for what VERSION of Minecraft PACKAGES are being managed
+&emsp;Specifies for what VERSION of Minecraft PACKAGES are being managed

 `-t`, `--type[=TYPE]`

-    Specifies what TYPE of PACKAGEs is being referenced
+&emsp;Specifies what TYPE of PACKAGEs is being referenced

 `-v`, `--verbose`

-    Includes debug information in the output of `hopper` commands.
+&emsp;Includes debug information in the output of `hopper` commands.

 ## SUBCOMMANDs

 `get [OPTIONS] PACKAGE`

-    Searches for a PACKAGE, displays the results, and downloads any selected PACKAGES to the local cache.
+&emsp;Searches for a PACKAGE, displays the results, and downloads any selected &emsp;PACKAGES to the local cache.

 OPTIONS

     `-n`, `--no-confirm`

-        Does not display search results and downloads exact matches to the cache.
+&emsp;&emspDoes not display search results and downloads exact matches to the &emsp;&emsp;cache.
 Requires `--mc-version` and `--type` be specified.

 `init [OPTIONS] [--mc-version=VERSION] [--type=TYPE] TEMPLATE`

-    Creates a hopfile in the current directory and adds it to the global known hopfiles list in the configuration file.
-If a TEMPLATE is passed as an argument, the hopfile is added as a new template.
-A name is generated using the VERSION and TYPE specified unless `--filename` is used.
+&emsp;Creates a hopfile in the current directory and adds it to the global known &emsp;hopfiles list in the configuration file.
+If a TEMPLATE is passed as an &emsp;argument, the hopfile is added as a new template.
+A name is generated using &emsp;the VERSION and TYPE specified unless `--filename` is used.

 OPTIONS

     `--template[=TEMPLATE1,TEMPLATE2...]`

-        Specifies TEMPLATE hopfiles' names upon which to base the new hopfile.
+&emsp;&emsp;Specifies TEMPLATE hopfiles' names upon which to base the new hopfile.

 `install [OPTIONS] PACKAGE`

-    Adds a PACKAGE to the current hopfile and runs `hopper update`.
-If the PACKAGE cannot be found in the package cache, it runs `hopper get` first.
+&emsp;Adds a PACKAGE to the current hopfile and runs `hopper update`.
+If the &emsp;PACKAGE cannot be found in the package cache, it runs `hopper get` first.

 OPTIONS

-    `--template[=TEMPLATE1,TEMPLATE2...]`
+&emsp;`--template[=TEMPLATE1,TEMPLATE2...]`

-        Specifies a template hopfile to which to install mods
+&emsp;&emsp;Specifies a template hopfile to which to install mods

 `list [OPTIONS]`

-    Lists all installed packages.
+&emsp;Lists all installed packages.

 `update [OPTIONS] PACKAGE`

-    Updates installed PACKAGEs and adds mods if they're missing to directories with known hopfiles.
-If a PACKAGE is passed, `--type` must be specified so that hopper `update`s the correct package.
+&emsp;Updates installed PACKAGEs and adds mods if they're missing to directories &emsp;with known hopfiles.
+If a PACKAGE is passed, `--type` must be specified so &emsp;that hopper `update`s the correct package.